Service Trust Agreement

 The Guide affects professional firms.
 But, it also affects any other person operating a:

-Guide 2021/D2 ‘looks like’ it only affect professionals
+Guide 2021/D2 ‘looks like’ it only affects professionals

 The Guide is concerned with an ‘individual professional practitioner’.
 This is where the professional redirects income from their practice to an associated entity.
 This includes a family trust, unit trust or company.